 Cross Connections between a potable water line and a non-potable water system or equipment have long been a concern of the Department of Environmental Protection (MA DEP).
 MA DEP established regulations to protect the public health of water consumers from contaminants due to back-flow events.
 The installation of back-flow prevention devices, such as a low-cost hose bib vacuum breaker, for all inside and outside hose connections is recommended.
 You can purchase this at a hardware store or plumbing supply store.
 This is a great way for you to help protect the water in your home as well as the drinking water system in your community.
-For additional information on cross connections and on the status of your water system's cross connection.
+For additional information on cross connections and on the status of your water system's cross connection please contact us at 413-528-1780.